 Understanding Captive Sugar Gliders

-Crabbing is a normal sound gliders make when they are scared, upset, threatened, etc. It is often heard when you wake a sleeping glider if you disrupt or try to pick up a glider that is scared, or when you take your sugar glider to see his vet (find an exotics vet near you) if he isn't used to those surroundings.
+Crabbing is normal sound gliders make when they are scared, upset, or threatened.
+It is often heard when you wake a sleeping glider, if you disrupt it, try to pick up a scared glider, or when you take your sugar glider to see his vet if he isn't used to those surroundings.

 Scent marking is normal for males to do to their belongings and their social group or mate.
 Your glider may mark you by rubbing on you or even dribbling some urine on you.
 This smell and behavior can be limited by having your male neutered.

 Sugar gliders are nocturnal so they typically will not be active during the day.
 This doesn't mean you can't bond with your glider while you are awake and he is sleeping but it does mean that he may get a little crabby if you try to wake him up to play with him.
 Most glider owners have a cloth or fleece pouch they wear around their neck and under their shirt during the day.
 This keeps their gliders close to them so your scent will stay familiar with your pet sugar glider.
 This is especially important to do with joys and new gliders who are not familiar with you and have not bonded with you yet.

 Sugar gliders typically enjoy their food in the evening since they usually sleep during the day.
 This may mean you can't share your mealtimes with your pet and you need to make sure their meals are fresh when you go to bed, not when you are eating breakfast.